debops/debops/docs/introduction.rst

 The ``debops.postfix`` Ansible role can be used to install and manage `Postfix`_, a SMTP server.
-It allows configuration of Postfix using Ansible inventory variables, and providea a flexible API to the Postfix configuration for other Ansible roles when it's used as a role dependency.
+It allows configuration of Postfix using Ansible inventory variables, and provides a flexible API to the Postfix configuration for other Ansible roles when it's used as a role dependency.